AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: Introduction

-{\bf Decomposition of phase gadgets.} Recently ZX-calculus has been used to outperform all other methods in the area of circuit optimisation \cite{Aleks1, Aleks2, HarnyNiel}.
-Key to these for the purpose of T-gate reductions are so-called `phase gadgets' named by Kissinger and van de Wetering \cite{Aleks1}, and were independently introduced by de Beaudrap and Wang, summarised in \cite{HarnyNiel}.
+{\bf Derivation of spider nest identities.} Recently ZX-calculus has been used to outperform all other methods in the area of circuit optimisation \cite{Aleks1, Aleks2, nielbianwang, nielbianwangtqc}.
+Key to these for the purpose of T-gate reductions are so-called `phase gadgets' named by Kissinger and van de Wetering \cite{Aleks1}, and were independently introduced by de Beaudrap and Wang, summarised in \cite{nielbianwang}.
 Decomposing larger $\pi/4$-phase gadgets into smaller ones (less than 4 lines) is vital for reducing T-count further than reduction effect of phase gadget fusion.
-In this note, we derive a general decomposition theorem for arbitrary phase gadget in terms of AND-gates.
-As a consequence, we simply derive the powerful decomposition of $\pi/4$-phase gadgets.
+In this paper, we derive a general decomposition theorem for arbitrary phase gadget in terms of AND-gates.
+As a consequence, we obtain all the spider nest identities which play a key role in \cite{nielbianwang, nielbianwangtqc}.
+We note that the spider nest identities were derived in this way before the papers \cite{nielbianwang, nielbianwangtqc} were formed, while this paper was in the process of preparing.

 {\bf ZX-completeness for quantum Boolean circuits.} Using the same rule set, we prove a completeness theorem for quantum Boolean circuits.
 Circuit relations by Iwama, Kambayashi and Yamashita that achieve this have been known for a while \cite{iwama2002transformation}, also Cockett and Comfort have proved Iwama et al.'s rules in the symmetric monoidal category, TOF, generated by the Toffoli gate and computational ancillary bits \cite{CockettComfort}.
-We obtain our ZX-completeness result by proving Iwama et al.'s rules in the ZX-calculus with the rule set established in this note, without any resort to having a Toffoli gate as the generator.
+We obtain our ZX-completeness result by proving Iwama et al.'s rules in the ZX-calculus with the rule set established in this paper, without any resort to having a Toffoli gate as the generator.
 This work does place results in circuit re-writing all under the umbrella of ZX-calculus.
 One particular advantage of this is the availability of automation tools which already has proved to be very useful for the above mentioned circuit optimisation results \cite{Aleks3}.

+{\bf Algorithm for reducing T-count of quantum circuits.} Based on the rules of completeness for quantum Boolean circuits, we give an algorithm for reducing the T-count (number of T-gates) of a family of benchmark circuits called Galois field multipliers \cite{galoiscircuits}.
+We show in a table that the results of our algorithm outperform the results of all the previous best non-probabilistic algorithms.
+The technique in our algorithm can be applied to more benchmark circuits beyond Galois field multipliers.